AliceO2Group/analysis-framework/docs/hyperloop/notifications.md

 ## <a name="infoWagonDisabled"></a>Disabled wagon

 Informs the user when a wagon has been disabled in different circumstances:

+  * When the dataset the wagon was enabled for is deactivated.

+  * When the directories corresponding to a dataset production (job types or train runs) are not found.

   * Local tests are cleaned if the wagons are not submitted in a period of 4 weeks.
 The user is notified that the respective wagons are automatically disabled.